davehughes/vim-ai/README.md

 + Roles and models are both identifier strings that are passed to the lolmax backend to control prompt composition.
 + TODO: add info commands to query lolmax backend and list available models and effects

+# Telescope extensions
++ `:Telescope vim_ai_lolmax choose_model` opens up a list of available models and their configurations, and selecting one updates the model in use (`vim.g.vim_ai_model`)
++ `:Telescope vim_ai_lolmax choose_effects` opens up a list of defined effects from the lolmax server, and selecting them will toggle them on or off (someday - this is TBD)